willfurnass/sheffield_hpc/hpc/modules.rst

 Some other things to be aware of:

 * You can load and unload modules in both interactive and batch jobs;
+* Modules may themselves load other modules.
+If this is the case for a given module then it is typically noted in our documentation for the corresponding software;
 * Available applications and application versions may differ between ShARC and Iceberg;
 * The order in which you load modules may be significant (e.g. if module A sets ``SOME_ENV_VAR=apple`` and module B sets ``SOME_ENV_VAR=pear``);
 * Some related module files have been set up so that they are mutually exclusive e.g. on ShARC the modules ``dev/NAG/6.0`` and ``dev/NAG/6.1`` cannot be loaded simultaneously (as users should never want to have both loaded).